Table of contents

 Why do phone scammers use these numbers

-Scammers use these area codes because, although these numbers are coming from outside the US, they use the same country code, +1, which makes them look like they’re based in the US and thus appear more trustworthy.
+Scammers use these area codes you should never answer because, although the numbers originate outside the US, they use the same country code (+1), making them appear local and more trustworthy.

 You should always exercise caution when receiving a call from an unknown number, no matter the area code: scammers can use any number of area codes for fake phone calls.